Last Updated on June 6, 2023 by Dave Schoenbeck

 In my experience as a business coach, I’ve found that very few small business owners do much to protect their businesses from cybercrime, privacy invasions, or business interruptions brought on by poor data security.
 However, business owners need to be aware of the many cybersecurity threats for small businesses.

 Security breaches can jeopardize your business by leaking important information, draining your funds, and causing a breakdown of trust between your brand and your customers.
 Here’s what you need to know to avoid cybersecurity threats for small businesses.

 Cybersecurity Risks for Small Businesses

 While the scope of cybersecurity is vast and complex, there are a few repeated trends regarding the types of risks that affect small businesses.
 Here are some of the most common cybersecurity threats for small businesses:

 - Phishing: Phishing is when a scammer imitates a legitimate person or organization to obtain information, such as someone pretending to be from the IRS, to trick someone into revealing their social security number.

 - Insecure Passwords: Too many people use something simple like “password” as a password.
 It’s straightforward for hackers to guess.
 Passwords should combine letters, symbols, and numbers for maximum security.

 - Malware: Malware is a type of software that’s designed to harm.
 It’s often contained in legitimate-looking downloads that employees might click by accident.
 Once downloaded, the virus inside can wreak havoc on your system.

-- Employee Action: Unfortunately, it’s relatively common for unhappy employees to sabotage their employers by leaking information or accessing files that should be off-limits.
+- Employee Action: Unfortunately, it’s common for unhappy employees to sabotage their employers by leaking information or accessing files that should be off-limits.